tarasKoksharov/DYAlertController/README.md

                      print("ok button tapped -  option selected: \(actionSheet.alertActions[selectedOptionIndex!].title)")
        } else {
                     print("no option was selected!")
-// to play safe... but actually not possible because ok button set to disabled if none selected
+// to play safe... but actually not possible because ok button set to disabled if no action selected
         }

  }